Dacapi91/AcneDetectionAssessment/README.md

 # Acne Detection and Assessment

 This repository gathers three basic image processing implementation in MATLAB to detect face acne.
 These methods were implemented from available literature.
 In addition, it poses a method (severity.m) to evaluate severity based on the acne quantity.
-This severity is clasified into 'Mild', 'Moderate', 'Severe' and 'Very Severe', its criteria was taken from the paper:
+This severity is classified into 'Mild', 'Moderate', 'Severe' and 'Very Severe', its criteria were taken from the paper:

 HAYASHI, Nobukazu, et al. Establishment of grading criteria for acne severity.
 The Journal of dermatology, 2008, vol. 35, no 5, p.
 255-260.